Nine years ago, when I first started to homeschool, I was desperate for someone to help me. To give me the perfect homeschooling schedule.

 Having a schedule, even a rough one, will enable you to plan your day.
 Your week.
 Your month.

 Creating a homeschooling routine (even if it’s a very loose and rough one) will mean that you can homeschool your kids and still manage to do other everyday things.
+Including homeschooling and working at the same time

 The Downside To Having a Homeschool Schedule.